genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 ### Finding distinct records

 The `distinct` command provides another useful way of searching.
-Here are some examples of searches that use the distinct command to find records with a specific field value that were modified at a specific date or datetime:
+Here are some examples of searches that use the distinct command to find records with a specific field value, which were modified at a specific date or datetime:

 ```jsx
 // if MODIFIED_DATE is 2022-10-08 14:20:17.400 in database